 With fewer independent tailors who have real experience these days, it leaves the style-conscious man at the mercy of the over-anxious clerk at the store.
-And they are just anxious to sell you what is on sale with as few alterations as possible!
+(And they are mostly eager to sell you what is on sale with as few alterations as possible!)

 That is hardly the person you should defer to in matters of style or fit.

 Well, here is the good news: The science of the correct fit for a suit is not as difficult as you may think.
 This is definitely something that can be learned.

 Here’s how to determine your true fit for a suit…